Mashal

 On the land we have landmarks, but we have no such marking for our path on the sea.
 The waters of the tears are an indication that we have lost our path and that we no longer know which way to go; the pathway in no longer marked and clear.
 We are now sailing on the sea without a clear path.

 What are tears?
-Tears,דמעהות - dima’ot, come from a root denoting mixture and confusion.
+Tears, דמעהות - dima’ot, come from a root denoting mixture and confusion.
 Crying, בכי - bechi, too, is from the same root as confusion, nevucha.
 We see this confusion in:

-Shemot (Exodus) 14:3 … They are confused (nevochim) in the land,
+Shemot (Exodus) 14:3 … They are confused (nevochim) in the land, the desert has closed them in.

 The numerical value of bechi, weeping, is equal to that of lev, heart, which is thirty-two, because tears are meaningful when they are sincere expressions of the heart.